Mainul163/kanban-board/README.md

 # Kanban Board

-A simple kanban board built with React
+A simple kanban board built with React & Node Js

-- automatically saves application state to localStorage so users can refresh the page without losing data
+- automatically saves application database to sate so users can refresh the page without losing data
 - drag and drop functionality for the cards

 ## [Demo](http://kanban-react.surge.sh)